rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Rackspace Autoscale is an API-based tool that automatically scales
+resources ("scaling units", which can be cloud servers or cloud
-resources in response to an increase or decrease in overall workload
+orchestration stacks) in response to an increase or decrease in overall
-based on user-defined thresholds.
+workload based on user-defined thresholds.

 Autoscale calls the Rackspace Cloud Servers,
-Rackspace Cloud Load Balancers, and Rackspace RackConnect v3 APIs.
-All
+Rackspace Cloud Load Balancers, Rackspace RackConnect v3, and Rackspace
-Rackspace Cloud Server create server configuration parameters can be
+Cloud Orchestration APIs.
+All Rackspace Cloud Server create server
-used with Autoscale.
-For more information, see the following documentation:
+configuration parameters can be used with Autoscale.
+For more
+information, see the following documentation:

 -  `Rackspace Cloud Servers documentation`_
+-  `Rackspace Cloud Orchestration documentation`_
 -  `public Autoscale github documentation`_
 -  `public Autoscale github Wiki`_